Laboratory Furnaces Information

 - In top loading laboratory furnaces, the product to be processed is loaded through the top.

 - Tube furnaces are designed to heat a tube that is usually 50 cm to 100 cm in length and from 25 mm to 100 mm in diameter.
 Samples are placed inside the tube in ceramic or metal boats using a long push rod.
 The tube is surrounded by heating elements, which may also incorporate a thermocouple (a thermocouple can also be inserted down the tube if desired).

 Important specifications to consider when searching for laboratory furnaces include process temperature, width or tube outer diameter, length of the chamber or tube, and height.

 - The process temperature is the maximum temperature at which the unit may operate and still maintain rated performances.

 - The width refers to the internal width dimension of the unit, or for tube furnaces, the outer diameter of the tube.

 - The length is the length dimension of the unit, or on tube furnaces, the heated length.

 - The height refers to the internal height dimension of the unit.

 Common atmospheres for laboratory furnaces include air or oxidizing, inert, reducing, salt bath, and vacuum.
 Laboratory furnaces are generally designed in one of two heating modes—single set point or programmable controller—to adjust temperature and temperature stability.
-Choices for heat source include arc, combustion, electrical or resistance, indirect or contact or conduction, induction, infrared or radiant, natural gas, propane, oil, other fuel, RF or microwave or dielectric, and steam.
-Other features for laboratory furnaces include overtemperature protection, computer interface, and application software.
+Choices for heat source include arc, combustion, electrical or resistance, indirect, contact or conduction, induction, infrared or radiant, natural gas, propane, oil, other fuel, RF, microwave, or dielectric, and steam.
+Other features for laboratory furnaces include over-temperature protection, computer interface, and application software.